lamyj/mrsd/README.md

 # mrsd: a toolkit to generate MR sequence diagrams

-*mrsd* is a Python toolkit to generate MR sequence diagrams, as shown below for the basic [FLASH](https://onlinelibrary.wiley.com/doi/10.1002/mrm.1910030217) sequence.
+*mrsd* is a Python toolkit to generate MR sequence diagrams, as shown below for the basic [FLASH](https://onlinelibrary.wiley.com/doi/10.1002/mrm.1910030217) sequence -- the full version of the code is available in the *examples* directory.

 ![FLASH sequence diagram generated with mrsd](flash.png)

-*mrsd* is based on [Matplotlib](https://matplotlib.org/) and additionally requires [numpy](https://numpy.org/).
-The code which generated the previous diagram is available in the *examples* direction, and an excerpt is shown below.

 ```python
 figure, plot = matplotlib.pyplot.subplots()